datastax/cla-enforcer/README.md

 * `CLA_LABEL_COLOR` (_optional_) - Defaults to `e11d21`.
 The color of the CLA
   label.

-* `WEB_WORKERS` (_optional_) - Defaults to `4`.
-Number of worker processes that
-  will be used by the Puma web server.
-Read more at https://github.com/puma/puma/blob/master/examples/config.rb#L101-L105.

-* `MAX_THREADS` (_optional_) - Defaults to `5`.
-Number of threads that Puma
-  will use to handle requests in each worker process.
-Read more at https://github.com/puma/puma/blob/master/examples/config.rb#L62-L67.

 * `GITHUB_HOSTNAME` (_optional_) - Defaults to `https://github.com/`.
 Base url
   for the GitHub web interface.
 This is used to determine full repository url when subscribing for pull requests and comments web hooks.